-Why should there be such clusters (or classes) in durable ownership patterns, whether rural or urban?
-What determines the number of clusters - i.e. the existence of 2 versus 3 or 4 classes - of durable ownership?
-What factors might determine a 'steady state' pattern of durable ownership that returns over time and across sector, despite a temporary displacement (as in urban India in 1999-00)?
-In other words, what kind of theoretical relationship between durable ownership and economic wellbeing (thence, poverty) could explain what we find about durable ownership patterns in the Indian NSS data?
+a 'steady state' pattern of durable ownership that re-emerges over time and across sector, despite a temporary displacement (as in urban India in 1999-00)?
+In other words, what kind of theoretical relationship between durable ownership and economic well-being (thence, poverty) could explain the consistent patterns observed in the Indian data?

-The answers to these questions are of interest not only to explain the mixture findings for post-liberalization India but for a deeper reason: they would illuminate the underlying economic relationship between durable accumulation and economic well-being, that can inform the process of measuring poverty.
 While assets have long been used to define and measure economic well-being and poverty (Filmer and Pritchett (2001); Filmer and Scott (2008)), there have, to our knowledge, been few attempts to examine why or how the accumulation of such assets is related with the same.
-In this paper, we attempt to address the gap in the literature by developing a theoretical model of asset ownership (specifically, durable ownership) over time, in the context of poverty measurement.
-Our immediate goal is to answer the central questions posed above on why there are natural clusters in durable ownership and what drives a long run (steady state) pattern of such ownership.
-The long-term goal of this paper is to develop a framework for understanding the relationship between durable accumulation and poverty over time; one that can be extended based on specific applications and used to understand the effect of policy changes on durable ownership and poverty in the long run^2 .
+In this paper, we attempt to address this gap in the literature by developing a theoretical model of asset ownership (specifically, durable ownership) over time, in the context of poverty measurement.

+Our immediate goal is to understand why there are natural clusters in durable ownership and what drives the long-run (steady-state) patterns of such ownership.
+Our larger goal is to develop a framework for understanding the relationship between durable accumulation and poverty over time; one that can be extended to a rich set of applications, including the impact of policy changes in the long run.